 Q: Can other medicines or foods affect Zoloft?

 It is important to tell your healthcare professional about all prescription and non-prescription medicines, vitamins, and herbal supplements that you take.
 Tell your healthcare professional about all medications you take that affect bleeding or that treat anxiety, mental illness, depression, or heart problems.
 Also, talk to your healthcare professional if you plan to drink alcohol while taking Zoloft.

 Q: What should I do if I think I have been injured as a result of taking Zoloft?

 If you or a loved one have experienced any of the serious injuries that have been linked to Zoloft use, such as birth injuries, you should first contact your doctor or other healthcare professional.
-Then, to best protect your rights, you may also want to have the facts of your situation reviewed for free by a product liability attorney.
-That way, your legal options will be covered and you can focus on your health and the health of your child.
+Then, to best protect your rights, you may also want to speak with a local drug and medical device attorney who can evaluate your potential legal claim and advise you on how to proceed.

 Contact a qualified product liability attorney to make sure your rights are protected.